hughbien/notebook/khan_academy_probability.md

 ==========================================

 We'll try finding the probability of a sequence of events.
-If you flip a coin twice, what's the probabily of getting heads twice?
+If you flip a coin twice, what's the probability of getting heads twice?
 You can think of all the different possibilities:

     HH